-With the luxury of fast communication that telephones, faxes, email, and so on, have provided our society, we have almost lost the art of letter writing altogether.
-Yet however much technology has improved communication “speed," nothing has replaced the peculiar power of the personal letter to influence individuals and even organizations.
-It is only one tool in the arsenal of persuasion available to the Christian who understands his obligation to, as the Bible describes it, "strengthen the things that remain", but letter-writing is a powerful one that we cannot afford to neglect.
-The following list of simple “do’s and don'ts” is given with the hope that it will help you sharpen your letter-writing skills, to sharpen your pencil, and to start writing for the causes that are important in the kingdom of God.
-Let's get started!
+With the instant communication that phones, texts, email, and social media platforms have brought, we have almost lost the art of letter writing altogether.
+That’s an important loss for however much the technology has improved communication speed, nothing has replaced the power of a personal letter to encourage and influence.
+Of course, letter writing is only one tool in the arsenal of persuasion available to the Christian who understands his obligation to “strengthen the things that remain” (Revelation 3:2).
+But it is a powerful one that we should not neglect.
+The following is given in the hopes that it will help you sharpen your letter-writing skills and therefore encourage you to start writing for the cause of life.

-2) Focus on only one or two ideas in your letter; otherwise you decrease the force of your presentation.
-It is best to state your purpose at the beginning of the letter and then, if desired, expand it a bit further in the rest of the letter.
-Yes, you may have several items on your mind but it's most effective to concentrate on one alone.
-The other topics can be the topic of additional communications.
+2) Focus on only one or two ideas in your letter; otherwise, you decrease the force of your presentation.
+It is best to state your purpose at the beginning and then, if desired, expand it a bit further in the rest of the letter.
+Yes, you may have several items on your mind but it’s most effective to concentrate on one alone.
+Other topics can be addressed in subsequent letters.

 3) Be personal.
 Be yourself.
-Form letters may have their place but they are much less effective than a sincere argument from your heart.
-(If you doubt me, just remember what you do with junk mail!)
-Sure, it’s great to have your facts straight and to show a knowledge of your subject, but don’t be fooled into thinking that you must be a “professional” with huge piles of data at your fingertips.
-Your honest voice as a citizen, a consumer, an interested party counts much more than you might guess -- so write!
+For while it’s very important to have your facts straight and to show a knowledge of your subject, don’t be fooled into thinking that you must be a professional with huge piles of data at your fingertips.
+Your honest voice as a citizen, a consumer, and an interested party counts much more than you might guess.

-4) Generally speaking, your letter should be no more than 300 words or so.
-The briefest letters are most often the ones that are read!
+4) Generally speaking, your letter should be no more than 300 words or so as the briefest letters are most often the ones that are read.
 Try to keep your letter on a single page.
-Do not sacrifice clarity for the sake of brevity, but remember that long letters are more likely to be set aside than brief ones that quickly communicate their point.
+Do not sacrifice clarity for the sake of brevity, but remember that long letters are more likely to be set aside than ones that quickly communicate their point.

 5) Be courteous.
-Avoid libelous language or uselessly provocative “posing”.
-It is true that you will often be dealing with emotional issues, but always be fair and factual.
+Strictly avoid harsh or nasty language and don’t be uselessly provocative.
+It is true that you will often be dealing with emotional issues, but always be fair, factual, and respectful in tone.
 A positive-sounding letter is much more likely to influence a person than one that begins, “Hey, you fraud!
-I know you won’t pay any attention to this but....”
-One can make a clear point of disagreement in a letter without having to be rude; in fact, I'm convinced that the point of opposition packs much more of a punch when the letter's recipient cannot find fault with your manners.
+I know you won’t pay any attention to this but….”
+No, one can make a clear point of disagreement in a letter without having to be rude.
+In fact, your argument packs much more of a punch when the letter’s recipient cannot find fault with your manners.

 6) Be specific.
 Don’t assume that the recipient of your letter is as well informed as you are about a specific issue.
-Ask relevant questions and urge specific actions. (e.g. “Senator, will you oppose this bill...?” or “Mister Jones, will you please stop sponsoring this anti-family program?” or “Reverend, could we please invite Mrs. Smith from the pregnancy aid center to speak to our church?”)
+Ask relevant questions and urge specific actions.
+“Senator, will you oppose this Bill #17?” or “Mister Jones, will you please stop sponsoring this anti-family program?” or “Reverend, could we please invite Mrs. Smith from the pregnancy aid center to speak to our church?”

 7) Take advantage of the team.
-Many Christian advocacy organizations offer terrific assistance for people just like you who are tired of merely complaining about things and have decided to take effective action!
-Web sites, periodicals, and radio programs – all of these are really quite rich with information related to issues of faith and family that are of great concern to you.
-So...get well acquainted with them.
-Many have specific "Action Alert" sections to help you raise your voice in a timely, informed way.
-(One of them, by the way, is Vital Signs Ministries.)
+Many Christian advocacy organizations offer terrific assistance for people just like you who are tired of merely complaining about things and have decided to take effective action.
+Many pro-life websites, periodicals, and radio programs are rich with information related to issues of faith and family.
+Many have specific “Action Alert” sections to help you raise your voice in a timely, informed way.

-8) As a general rule, I suggest you consider the “once-a-month" limit.
-Seasoned political activists, for instance, suggest that you write no more than once a month to any one congressman or senator.
-I heartily agree with that advice.
-This way you can help to avoid being treated as a troublesome “pen pal" and instead create more interest for the specific issues you're raising in your occasional letters.
+8) As a general rule, we suggest the “once-a-month” limit.
+Seasoned political activists suggest that you write no more than once a month to any one congressman or senator.
+This way you can help to avoid being treated as a troublesome “pen pal” and instead create more interest for the specific issues you’re raising in your occasional letters.

 9) Where appropriate, you may want to enclose copies of relevant articles or fact sheets.
 Perhaps your congressman really is unaware of certain information that is relevant to his making up his mind on an issue.
-Does he need to read an article, which counters the mainstream media regarding the links between abortion and breast cancer, for instance?
+For instance, does he need to read an article which counters the mainstream media regarding the links between abortion and breast cancer?
 Okay.
 Simply send along some credible information for him to digest.
-In other cases, an enclosure can also be effective to alert the letter's recipient that a larger audience is following an issue.
-Thus, an editorial, magazine column or a transcript of a radio program might be sent along with your letter, making it a very effective reminder that others agree with you in the issues you're raising.
+In other cases, an enclosure can also be effective to alert the letter’s recipient that a larger audience is following an issue.
+Thus, an editorial, magazine column, or a transcript of a radio program might be sent along with your letter, making it a very effective reminder that others agree with you in the issues you’re raising.

 11) Letters which concern a specific piece of legislation should include both its number and subject matter to avoid the recipients confusing it with a similar bill.

-12) Include your name and address on both the letter and the envelope.
+12) Include your own name and address on both the letter and the envelope.

-13) Don't be afraid to send your letters to elected officials of all kinds.
+13) Don’t be afraid to send your letters to elected officials of all kinds.
 Your mayor or school board member may think that abortion issues, for example, are out of his or her arena, but it is a good thing nevertheless for them to be reminded of the tremendous value of the pro-life cause which is in the hearts of their constituents.
-Yes, letters to political figures are sometimes only are read by staff assistants, but some are usually passed along.
-And, even when they're not, don't forget that someone is making sure to tally the “For” and “Against” regarding the issue your letter raises!
-Finally, don't neglect the opportunity to tackle more than your own congressman on certain matters.
-If you send letters to several elected officials you just may have more chances of getting through to someone who will start the ball rolling.
+Yes, letters to political figures are sometimes only read by staff assistants but some will be passed along.
+And, even when they’re not, don’t forget that someone is making sure to tally the “For” and “Against” of the issue your letter raises!

 14) Proof-read your letter.
-You want it to be as clear and convincing as possible...and relatively free of major gaffes.
+You want it to be as clear and convincing as possible and free of mistakes in grammar and spelling.

-16) Last, but certainly not least, PRAY!
-Pray for wisdom as you write your letter; pray that it is safely delivered; pray that it gets to the person who most needs to read it; and pray for God to move the hearts and change minds.
-Remember --- “The king’s heart is in the hand of the Lord, like the rivers of water; He turns it wherever He wishes.”
-(Proverbs 21:1) And “The effective, fervent prayer of a righteous man avails much.”
-(James 5:16) Thus motivated, informed, and equipped, your letters are going to truly make a difference.
-So, don't put it off; pour the coffee and sit down at your writing table.
-Someone is waiting to hear from you today!
+16) Last, but certainly not least, pray.
+Pray for wisdom as you write your letter; pray that it is safely delivered; pray that it gets to the person who most needs to read it; and pray for God to move hearts and change minds.
+Remember Proverbs 21:1, “The king’s heart is in the hand of the Lord, like the rivers of water; He turns it wherever He wishes” and James 5:15, “The effective, fervent prayer of a righteous man avails much.”
+Thus motivated, informed, and equipped, your letters are going to truly make a difference.